Itisfilipe/ccdakit/docs/guides/hl7-guide/index.md

 # HL7/C-CDA Implementation Guide

-Welcome to the pyccda HL7/C-CDA Implementation Guide - a practical companion for building compliant clinical documents.
+Welcome to the ccdakit HL7/C-CDA Implementation Guide - a practical companion for building compliant clinical documents.

 !!! warning "Important Disclaimer"
-    **This guide is NOT an official HL7 publication.** This is a community-created educational resource developed with extensive AI assistance to help developers understand and implement C-CDA standards using the pyccda library.
+    **This guide is NOT an official HL7 publication.** This is a community-created educational resource developed with extensive AI assistance to help developers understand and implement C-CDA standards using the ccdakit library.
 This guide complements but does not replace official HL7 specifications.
 Always consult [official HL7 documentation](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=492) for authoritative guidance and regulatory compliance.

 ## Purpose

 This guide bridges the gap between official HL7 C-CDA specifications and real-world implementation.
-While the official specifications define what must be done, this guide shows you how to do it using pyccda.
+While the official specifications define what must be done, this guide shows you how to do it using ccdakit.

 The guide provides:
 - **Conceptual foundations** - Understanding HL7 CDA structure and principles